Tampines Bus Interchange: Infrastructure

 Entrance to the Main Concourse in 2006.

-The TBI features modern architecture, with little distinct characteristics.
+The Tampines Bus Interchange features modern architecture, with little distinct characteristics.
 It features a white-tiled facade and blue corrugated gable roofs running the length of the two sections — Main Concourse and West Wing.
 It has the same design as the adjacent Block 513, which was constructed at the same time.
 The northern end of the West Wing used to house shops, though they were demolished in 2015, together with the iconic cupola structure, for the construction of the DTL section of Tampines station.
 Shops are now limited to Eastlink Mall at the eastern end of the Main Concourse.

 The Main Concourse has 12 sawtooth berths and 2 linear berths, four of which were added beside Exit D of Tampines MRT station in 2017.
 31 of the 35 bus services operate from the Main Concourse, most of which serving high-demand routes.
 The other 4 bus services operate from the West Wing, which has 3 end-on berths with 11 bus lots.

 Buses operating from the Main Concourse do not have dedicated lots when off-service, and park at the two bus parks on either side of the Concourse.
 The north bus park has two entrances leading onto Tampines Concourse and Tampines Central 3; while the south has one entrance to the west.
 Together, they provide parking spaces for up to 74 buses.
 Holding areas are also set aside for feeder buses when the berths are occupied (but are usually used when buses are running ahead of schedule).

 Besides single-decker buses, the two sections can accommodate double-deckers, as the entrances have a height clearance of 4.5 metres.
-Articulated buses, operated by SMRT Buses Ltd, can also call at TBI, as the sawtooth berths are long enough and dedicates spaces in the south bus park have been provided for temporary parking.
+Articulated buses, operated by SMRT Buses Ltd, can also call at Tampines Bus Interchange, as the sawtooth berths are long enough and dedicates spaces in the south bus park have been provided for temporary parking.